outofthisworldapps/work-travel/WORK TRAVEL.md

   - An overnight flight departing at 11pm and arriving at 6am the next day appears as one seamless block.
   - Hotels spanning 3 nights appear as one continuous block from check-in to check-out.
 - **Timeline Scale**: Height is calculated based on total trip hours (24 hours per day × number of days).
-- **M&IE Toggle**: Functional toggle button located at the top right of the Timeline section header.
-Shows per-day M&IE totals in a column on the right.
 - **Midnight Lines**:
   - **Home Midnight**: Solid indigo line extending from the left edge (past the home time column) all the way into the timeline grid.
   - **Destination Midnight**: Dashed orange line extending from the timeline grid all the way to the right edge (past the destination time column).